The Time Is Now: New Report Calls for Global Action for Children and Adults with Clubfoot

 A new report by the Clinton Health Access Initiative (CHAI) for AT2030, a UK Aid-funded program led by the Global Disability Innovation Hub (GDI Hub), aims to drive progress for children and adults with clubfoot to reach their full potential.

 Clubfoot, a leading birth defect, affects an estimated 200,000 children a year, 144,000 of whom cannot access its treatment.
-Although it affects more children than most other structural birth defects, and even though virtually all children can achieve lifelong mobility without surgery, many governments and bilateral donors still do not view clubfoot intervention as a priority newborn health issue.
+Although it affects more children than most other structural birth defects, and virtually all children can achieve lifelong mobility without surgery, many governments and bilateral donors still do not view clubfoot intervention as a priority newborn health issue.

 CHAI and GDI Hub feel that now is the time to address this inequality, providing momentum to a movement that began two decades ago.

 The AT2030 report is the first of its kind, by a global development agency, to specifically investigate the barriers to clubfoot treatment in low- and middle-income countries (LMICs).
 It brought together some of the most knowledgeable stakeholders in the sector and includes a number of high-impact, evidence-based recommendations.